The Comprehensive Guide to Voluntary Administration (Updated 2021)

 Directors might be the ones to decide to put the company into voluntary administration, but they’ll also need to make sure they fulfil their responsibilities during the voluntary administration process.
 This can mean relinquishing control, helping the voluntary administrator as much as they can with access to information, and preparing for possible outcomes.

-During the voluntary administration process, the role of the company directors is to relinquish control and let the administrator do his or her job.
+During the voluntary administration process, the role of the company directors is to relinquish control and let the administrator do their job.
 Since the company has temporarily ceased trading, the directors should not be carrying on with business as usual.
 They’ll step down from their role and daily responsibilities and open the business, its books and records, and physical premises to the administrator and support the administrator with any information or help that he or she needs to complete the administration process.

 Assisting the voluntary administrator